Skip to Main Content

 Permission to examine historical documents or manuscripts is not an authorization to publish them.
 Researchers who plan eventual publication of their work are responsible for obtaining permission to publish from the copyright owner.
 Researchers must visit with the Section of Scientific Publications regarding copyright information.
 A written request for the right to publish must be submitted to the W. Bruce Fye Center For the History of Medicine when the applicant’s research and writing have reached the stage where it is possible to identify the precise texts to be published.
 If permission to publish is granted, the source of the cited manuscripts must be referenced in the published work by including the credit line:

-By Permission Of the W. Bruce Fye Center For the History of Medicine, Mayo Clinic, Rochester, Minnesota.
+By permission of Mayo Foundation for Medical Education and Research.
+Courtesy of the W. Bruce Fye Center for the History of Medicine, Mayo Clinic, Rochester, Minnesota.

 Theses and dissertations are considered published works.
 The W. Bruce Fye Center For the History of Medicine reserves the right to request one complimentary copy of the publication.